 - Independent Living Skills

 - Behavior Support

-The Step-Up program is located on the Stepping Stones Given Campus, a serene, park-like setting with hiking trails.
-Classes are conducted in a home-like setting in three small buildings with individual rooms, or individual workspaces, bathrooms, kitchens and common areas.
+The Step-Up program is located on the Stepping Stones Given Campus, a serene, park-like setting with accessible hiking trails.
+Classes are conducted in a home-like setting in four small buildings with individual rooms and workspaces, bathrooms, kitchens and common areas.

 Highly trained staff provide a learning environment designed to create a positive learning experience.
 Each classroom is led by a licensed teacher.
 Each student is paired with a 1:1 Educational Aide to support him/her throughout the school day.

 Monday through Friday, 8:30 am – 2:30 pm

 School-age children diagnosed with a disorder on the autism spectrum and who are experiencing difficultly succeeding in a typical school setting.

 Interested in the Step-Up Autism Alternative Education Program?